The Illusion of Collusion: Related Work

-\citet{miklos-thal_ai_2024} take a balanced stance examining this issue, noting that the type of algorithm has drastic effects on their ability to collude.
-Our work supports a need for understanding the nuances of the algorithms in use, where we show that even within a certain class of learning algorithm, their implementation can affect whether collusive or competitive outcomes are reached.
-We contribute to a theoretical understanding of collusive behavior by providing analytical results that supplement what has been a largely experimental or simulation-based literature, while seeding a unified framework for thinking about these learning processes and showing that certain algorithms will certainly not learn to collude.
+\citet{miklos-thal_ai_2024} take a more balanced stance, while also noting that specific types of algorithms are more likely to display collusive behavior.
+Our work further underscores a need to understand the nuances of these algorithms in use; for example, we show that even within a certain class of learning algorithm, the implementation details can affect whether seemingly collusive or competitive outcomes are reached.
+We deepen theoretical understanding of algorithmic collusion by providing analytical results that supplement what has been a largely empirical or simulation-based literature, while seeding a unified framework for thinking about these learning processes and showing that certain algorithms will certainly \textit{not }learn to collude.

-\citet{brown2023competition} take a broader look at algorithmic pricing.
-As a part of their analysis of algorithmic pricing in multi-agent settings, they examine the possibility for collusion to arise.
-Notably, their recommendation to policymakers is to prohibit firms from conditioning their prices on those of competitors via their pricing algorithms.
-This conditioning is the mechanism by which Calvano et al. show the sustenance of supra-competitive prices.
-However, our finding that collusion can (and will) occur even without conditioning on competitors’ prices raises new questions about this policy recommendation.
+As a part of their broader analysis of algorithmic pricing in multi-agent settings, \citet{brown2023competition} also examine the possibility for collusion to arise and their key recommendation to policymakers is to prohibit firms from using pricing algorithms that condition their prices on those of their competitors.
+Such conditioning is also the mechanism by which \citet{calvano2019} argue that supracompetitive prices are sustained.
+However, we find that seemingly collusive behavior can occur even when algorithms do not condition their choices on competitor prices, which raises new questions about policy recommendations of this form.

-Empirically, \citet{learning_to_coordinate} demonstrate general learned collusive behavior in the gasoline market.
-The authors observe the gradual learning process of price-setting behavior, similar to what we observe for naive collusion.
-While this study is not expressly algorithmic, the findings highlight the tangible existence of learning processes leading to ostensibly coordinated outcomes without the exogenous shock to prices characteristic of explicit collusive schemes.